jayconrod/bazel-gazelle/Design.rst

 ..
 Actual content is below

-Gazelle is a tool that generates and updates Bazel build files for Go projects that follow the conventional "go build" project layout.
-It is intended to simplify the maintenance of Bazel Go projects as much as possible.
+Gazelle is a tool that automatically generates and updates Bazel build files using metadata extracted from source files.
+Currently, Gazelle has support for Go projects following the conventional "go build" project layout, and it has limited support for protocol buffers.
+It may be extended to support other languages in the future.
+Gazelle is intended to simplify the maintenance of Bazel projects as much as possible, especially for languages that don't traditionally use build files.

 This document describes how Gazelle works.
 It should help users understand why Gazelle behaves as it does, and it should help developers understand